 Some of them are old strategies which I have twisted to make them my own, and better in my opinion.
 Some of them are probably not known by many people at all.

 I am not sure how much of my toolkit to publish, but I am definitely doing a very detailed lay the draw course explaining my entire approach to this method, as that is one of the most common requests I get.

 I will also be doing some guides on some other lesser known methods which I use to good effect when the opportunities arise.
 I will update the sports trading blog once anything is ready for launching, not far away for the LTD manual.

 Hopefully it will satisfy a few people who keep asking (and to be fair, who I promised to do it for over 2 years ago now!) and it will also reduce the number of questions I get about people's thoughts on games and whether they are decent picks for laying the draw or not.

 This manual will explain every single detail of what I do each day to select trades, how I trade them, what causes me to cancel a trade, how/when I green up and what I do when things go wrong in a trade.

-I am doing a lot more racing trading these days, especially when the football is slow, so I may even talk myself into sharing some of those methods too, some of them are absolute corkers!
+I am doing a lot more trading on horses these days, especially when the football is slow, so I may even talk myself into sharing some of those methods too, some of them are absolute corkers!

 Here's to the start of the next footie season!